Skip to content

 Scientific Evidence

-The Big Bang: The Big Bang theory provides evidence that the observable universe expanded from an extremely hot, dense state approximately 13.8 billion years ago.
-The cosmic microwave background radiation, the abundance of light elements, and the observed expansion of the universe all support this model.
+The Big Bang.
+The Big Bang theory shows the observable universe expanded from an extremely hot, dense state about 13.8 billion years ago.
+The cosmic microwave background, the amount of light elements, and the observed expansion all support it.

-The Borde-Guth-Vilenkin theorem: The BGV theorem (2003) demonstrates that any universe that has, on average, been expanding throughout its history must have a past spacetime boundary.
-This applies even to inflationary and multiverse models, suggesting that cosmic expansion cannot extend infinitely into the past.
+The Borde-Guth-Vilenkin theorem.
+The BGV theorem (2003) shows that any universe that has been expanding on average must have a past boundary in spacetime.
+This holds even for inflationary and multiverse models, suggesting cosmic expansion cannot stretch back forever.

-However, the scientific evidence is more ambiguous than Craig often presents.
-The Big Bang describes the expansion of the universe from a dense state, but it does not necessarily describe an absolute beginning from nothing.
-Several quantum cosmology models propose scenarios without an absolute beginning:
+But the science is murkier than Craig often suggests.
+The Big Bang describes expansion from a dense state, but not necessarily an absolute beginning from nothing.
+Several quantum cosmology models offer scenarios with no absolute beginning:

-- The Hartle-Hawking no-boundary proposal: Stephen Hawking and James Hartle proposed that time itself becomes indistinct at the quantum level near the Big Bang, with no definite boundary or “first moment.”
+• The Hartle-Hawking no-boundary proposal.
+Stephen Hawking and James Hartle proposed that time itself becomes blurry at the quantum level near the Big Bang, with no clear boundary or “first moment.”

-- Loop quantum cosmology: This model suggests a “Big Bounce” - that the Big Bang was actually a transition from a prior contracting phase, potentially part of an infinite cycle.
+• Loop quantum cosmology.
+This model suggests a “Big Bounce” - the Big Bang was a transition from a prior contracting phase, possibly part of an endless cycle.

-- Eternal inflation: While the BGV theorem shows that inflationary expansion must have a beginning, some physicists argue the pre-inflationary phase could be eternal or timeless.
+• Eternal inflation.
+The BGV theorem shows inflationary expansion must have a beginning, but some physicists argue the pre-inflationary phase could be eternal or timeless.

 Philosophical Arguments

-Craig argues that an actual infinite cannot exist in reality, only as a mathematical concept.
-If the past were infinite, an actually infinite number of events would have already occurred - which Craig considers impossible.
-Therefore, the past must be finite, and the universe must have begun.
+Craig argues that an actual infinite cannot exist in reality, only as a math concept.
+If the past were infinite, an actually infinite number of events would already have happened - which Craig considers impossible.
+So the past must be finite, and the universe must have begun.

-Critics challenge this on multiple fronts.
-Mathematicians work with actual infinites routinely.
+Critics push back on several fronts.
+Mathematicians work with actual infinites all the time.
 Set theory is built on them.
-The claim that actual infinites cannot exist in reality is a philosophical assertion, not a demonstrated fact.
-Moreover, if actual infinites are impossible, this raises questions about God’s supposedly infinite attributes - is God’s knowledge actually infinite, or merely very large?
+The claim that actual infinites cannot exist in reality is a philosophical assertion, not a proven fact.
+And if they really are impossible, that raises problems for God too - is God’s knowledge actually infinite, or just very large?

 The Gap From Cause to God

-Craig argues the cause must be personal because only a personal agent can produce a temporal effect from a timeless state (through a free decision to create).
+Craig argues the cause must be personal because only a personal agent can produce a time-bound effect from a timeless state (through a free choice to create).
 This is contested.
-An impersonal timeless cause could produce a temporal effect if the necessary and sufficient conditions for the effect are met timelessly - the effect would then be coeternal with the cause, which some physicists argue is precisely what we observe.
+An impersonal timeless cause could also produce a time-bound effect if its conditions are met timelessly - the effect would then be coeternal with its cause, which some physicists argue is exactly what we observe.

-The Leibniz Contingency Argument attempts to fill this gap by arguing the cause must be a necessary being, but it faces its own challenges.
-The Fine-Tuning Argument approaches the question from a different angle, focusing on the universe’s specific constants rather than its mere existence.
+The Leibniz Contingency Argument tries to fill this gap by arguing the cause must be a necessary being, but it has its own problems.
+The Fine-Tuning Argument takes a different angle, focusing on the universe’s specific constants rather than its mere existence.

 Alternative Explanations

-The universe from nothing: Physicist Lawrence Krauss argues that quantum mechanics allows a universe to emerge from a quantum vacuum state.
-Philosophers note that a quantum vacuum is not “nothing” in the philosophical sense - it is a physical state governed by quantum laws.
-But this response does shift the question from “why does the universe exist?” to “why do quantum laws exist?”
+The universe from nothing.
+Physicist Lawrence Krauss argues quantum mechanics allows a universe to emerge from a quantum vacuum.
+Philosophers reply that a quantum vacuum is not “nothing” in the strict sense - it is a physical state governed by quantum laws.
+But the response does shift the question from “why does the universe exist?” to “why do quantum laws exist?”

-The universe as necessary: Some philosophers and physicists argue the universe may exist necessarily - that its nonexistence is impossible.
-If so, it needs no external cause, just as mathematicians do not ask what caused the number 7.
-This position is difficult to establish but cannot be ruled out.
+The universe as necessary.
+Some philosophers and physicists argue the universe may exist necessarily - that its non-existence is impossible.
+If so, it needs no external cause, just as nobody asks what caused the number 7.
+This position is hard to prove but cannot be ruled out.

-Brute fact: The universe may simply exist without explanation.
-While this strikes many as unsatisfying, there is no logical requirement that everything has an explanation.
-The demand for one may reflect cognitive bias rather than metaphysical necessity.
-The brute fact objection applies to any chain of explanation, including one that terminates in God.
+Brute fact.
+The universe may just exist without explanation.
+This feels unsatisfying, but nothing in logic says everything must have an explanation.
+The demand for one may be a mental habit, not a real requirement.
+The brute fact objection cuts both ways: any chain of explanation has to end somewhere, including one that ends in God.

 The Infinite Regress Problem

 If everything that begins to exist needs a cause, what caused God?
 Craig answers that God did not begin to exist - God exists necessarily and eternally.
-But this response is available to the naturalist as well: perhaps the universe (or the quantum vacuum, or the fundamental laws of physics) exists necessarily and eternally.
-The argument gives no principled reason to stop the explanatory chain at God rather than at some physical or metaphysical bedrock.
+But the same move is open to the naturalist: maybe the universe (or the quantum vacuum, or the basic laws of physics) exists necessarily and eternally.
+The argument gives no principled reason to stop at God rather than at some physical or metaphysical bedrock.

-This is closely related to the challenge raised by Aquinas’ Five Ways, which also posits an uncaused first cause but struggles to demonstrate why that cause must be the God of classical theism rather than an impersonal metaphysical ground.
+This is the same challenge raised against Aquinas’ Five Ways, which also posits an uncaused first cause but struggles to show why that cause must be the God of classical theism rather than an impersonal foundation.

 Craig’s Influence and the Debate’s Current State

-Craig has done more than any living philosopher to popularize the Kalam argument, through dozens of public debates, books, and lectures.
-His presentations are rigorous and rhetorically effective, which has made the Kalam a central topic in philosophy of religion for over four decades.
+Craig has done more than any living philosopher to popularize the Kalam, through dozens of public debates, books, and lectures.
+His presentations are rigorous and persuasive, which has kept the Kalam at the center of philosophy of religion for over forty years.

-However, professional philosophers remain largely unconvinced.
-The PhilPapers survey shows that most professional philosophers lean toward atheism, and the cosmological argument (in all its forms) has not shifted that consensus.
-The primary objections - quantum indeterminacy undermining Premise 1, the gap between first cause and God, and the availability of alternative explanations - remain unresolved.
+But professional philosophers remain mostly unconvinced.
+The PhilPapers survey shows most lean toward atheism, and no version of the cosmological argument has changed that consensus.
+The main objections - quantum indeterminacy hitting Premise 1, the gap between first cause and God, and the availability of alternative explanations - remain unresolved.

 Relationship to Other Cosmological Arguments

-The Kalam is one member of a family of cosmological arguments.
-Unlike the Leibniz Contingency Argument, it requires the universe to have a temporal beginning - Leibniz’s argument works even if the universe is eternal.
-Unlike Aquinas’ Five Ways, it relies on modern cosmology rather than Aristotelian metaphysics.
-Each variant has distinct strengths and weaknesses, but all share the challenge of bridging the gap from “first cause” to “God.”
+The Kalam is one of a family of cosmological arguments.
+Unlike the Leibniz Contingency Argument, it needs the universe to have a beginning in time - Leibniz’s argument works even if the universe is eternal.
+Unlike Aquinas’ Five Ways, it leans on modern cosmology rather than Aristotelian metaphysics.
+Each version has distinct strengths and weaknesses, but all share the same hardest step: getting from “first cause” to “God.”

 Our Scoring

-The soundness score of 35/100 reflects that both premises are genuinely contested and the conclusion does not follow without significant additional assumptions.
+The soundness score of 35/100 reflects that both premises are genuinely contested and the conclusion does not follow without big extra assumptions.
 Premise 1 faces challenges from quantum mechanics and the fallacy of composition.
-Premise 2 is supported by mainstream cosmology but is not conclusively established, given alternative quantum cosmology models.
-Most critically, even if both premises are granted, the leap from “the universe has a cause” to “that cause is God” requires extensive supplementary argumentation that the Kalam itself does not provide.
+Premise 2 is supported by mainstream cosmology but is not settled, given the alternative quantum cosmology models above.
+Most importantly, even if both premises hold, the leap from “the universe has a cause” to “that cause is God” needs extra argument that the Kalam does not provide.

-The Personal God score of 45/100 is the lowest of the three god probabilities.
-Even if the argument succeeds in establishing a first cause, nothing in it points to a cause that is omniscient, omnibenevolent, or actively involved in human affairs.
-The gap between “timeless, spaceless cause of the universe” and “personal being who loves humanity and answers prayers” is enormous and is not bridged by this argument.
+The Personal God score of 45/100 is the lowest of the three.
+Even if the argument works in establishing a first cause, nothing in it points to a cause that is all-knowing, all-good, or active in human affairs.
+The gap between “timeless, spaceless cause of the universe” and “personal being who loves humanity and answers prayers” is huge and is not bridged by this argument.

-The Creator score of 70/100 is substantially higher because the argument’s conclusion - that the universe has a cause external to itself - maps directly onto the concept of a creator or designer.
-A timeless, spaceless, immensely powerful cause that brought the universe into existence is essentially a creator by definition, even if we know nothing else about its nature.
+The Creator score of 70/100 is much higher because the conclusion - that the universe has a cause outside itself - maps directly onto the idea of a creator or designer.
+A timeless, spaceless, immensely powerful cause that brought the universe into being is essentially a creator by definition, even if we know nothing else about its nature.

-The Higher Power score of 75/100 is the highest because the argument, if sound, most naturally supports the broadest conception of a supernatural reality behind the physical universe.
-A transcendent cause of all physical reality fits the definition of a higher power without requiring any of the specific attributes (personality, moral concern, ongoing intervention) that the argument cannot establish.
-The cause could be an impersonal force, a necessary ground of being, or a conscious agent - any of these qualifies as a higher power.
+The Higher Power score of 75/100 is the highest because the argument, if sound, most naturally supports the broadest idea of a supernatural reality behind the physical universe.
+A transcendent cause of all physical reality fits the definition of a higher power without needing any of the specific traits (personality, moral concern, ongoing intervention) that the argument cannot prove.
+The cause could be an impersonal force, a necessary ground of being, or a conscious agent - any of these qualifies.